 Young Dr. Raman Singh would feel the pain of these people.
 After becoming the Chief Minister of the state, he made pure drinking water supply to millions of poor and helpless families, the government’s top priority.
 With the goal of providing villages with clean drinking water, he also implemented plans for irrigation to thirsty fields, expanding canals and preventing the draining of river water.

 Today, farmers are getting the rich rewards of these efforts.
 Mainly dependent on monsoons for irrigation, the farmers of Chhattisgarh could only harvest Kharif crops.
-With increase in irrigation facilities, farmers are now able to grow multiple crops.
-Since, villages were now better connected to cities by road, farmers began to get a good value for their crops.
+Irrigation facilities were enhanced under his rule to enable farmers to grow multiple crops.
+Since, villages were made better connected to cities by road, farmers began to get a good value for their crops.

-Along with that, now it is easy to quickly drive perishable products like vegetables and milk to markets.
-Agro-based small and medium enterprises are now being promoted.
-In order to expand rural employment, plans have been implemented for forest medicine and marketing of minor forest produce – these plans are now showing signs of success.
-Popular for its bio-diversity and forest medicines, Chhattisgarh is fast gaining an important place on the industrial world map, under the guidance of Dr. Raman Singh.
+Along with that, it became easy to quickly drive perishable products like vegetables and milk to markets.
+Agro-based small and medium enterprises were promoted.
+In order to expand rural employment, plans were implemented for forest medicine and marketing of minor forest produce – these plans then showed signs of success.
+Popular for its bio-diversity and forest medicines, Chhattisgarh fast gained an important place on the industrial world map, under the guidance of Dr. Raman Singh.

-Depending on the increasing abundance of industrial investments, the Union Ministry of Commerce and Industry declared Chhattisgarh as the leading state for industrial investment in January 2007.The state made a record investment of Rs 1,07,899.
+Because of the increased abundance of industrial investments, the Union Ministry of Commerce and Industry declared Chhattisgarh as the leading state for industrial investment in January 2007.The state made a record investment of Rs 1,07,899.

 Chhattisgarh received its first award for the procurement of paddy first time under the leadership of Dr. Raman Singh.
 This award was given by the Prime Minister of India, Dr. Manmohan Singh himself.
 Chhattisgarh state is called the “Rice Bowl of India”; this line proves his efforts, justifying the significant award!

 On February 3rd, 2008, the Supreme Court Chief Justice of India KG Balakrishnan conferred the honour of “India’s Greatest Representative Identity” upon Dr. Raman Singh at a glittering ceremony in Pune.
 There are many more honours and laurels recorded in Dr. Raman Singh’s treasure.
 But he believes that the greatest reward for him till date is the trust of Chhattisgarh’s 2.5 crore people.
-This trust keeps Dr. Raman Singh dynamic and confident.
-It does not let him sleep.
-It does not let him retire.
-This traveller’s vision is focused on achieving the pinnacle of growth.
-The name of this pinnacle is the overall growth of Chhattisgarh.
+This trust kept Dr. Raman Singh dynamic and confident.
+It did not let him sleep.
+It did not let him retire for 15 long years.
+This traveller’s vision was focused on achieving the pinnacle of growth, the overall growth of Chhattisgarh.